top of page

 1. Move

-Recently, this study of the MIND diet specifically showed those who ate in this way had larger brain volumes and reduced brain lesions, something no medication has been shown to do.
-How cool is that?!
+This study actually showed those who followed the MIND diet had larger brain volumes and reduced brain lesions, something no medication has been shown to do.
+How cool is that!?

 Regular mental stimulation is essential for maintaining cognitive health.
 Engage in activities that challenge your brain, such as reading, solving puzzles, learning a new game such as chess, learning a musical instrument, learning a new language or developing a new hobby such as woodworking.
 The more mentally challenging the activity is, the more this will build cognitive resilience.